Tag Archives: Valuations

 2. Taking the splits of assets stated by the Defendant in his resignation letter.

-With both approaches, GAO concluded that there were discrepancies between what the Defendant claimed was allegedly entitled to the Plaintiff and what the Plaintiff received.
+With both approaches, Gifted Group concluded that there were discrepancies between what the Defendant claimed was allegedly entitled to the Plaintiff and what the Plaintiff received.
 In short, the amount withdrawn by the Defendant was found to be overvalued than his entitled sum.

-The refinement of accounts through GAO’s manual and machine tracing and forensic accounting methodology led to the submission of an amended SOC, leading to a consent judgment.
+The refinement of accounts through Gifted Group’s manual and machine tracing and forensic accounting methodology led to the submission of an amended SOC, leading to a consent judgment.

 • Valuation of a family textiles business in which patriarchs were seeking to claw-back over $10 million in fraudulent withdrawals by next-generation family members.